camunda/camunda-docs/docs/apis-tools/web-modeler-api/tutorial.md

 :::note

-In this tutorial, we will execute arguments to retrieve and delete a file.
+In this tutorial, we will execute arguments to create and delete a file.
 You can examine the framework for processing these arguments in the `cli.js` file before getting started.

 :::

-## GET a file
+## POST a file

-First, let's script an API call to retrieve a file.
+First, let's script an API call to create a file.

 To do this, take the following steps: